K’ómoks Treaty Negotiations

 Recent engagement

-Local government, interest holder and public engagement is important for everyone at the treaty table.
+Local government, interest holder and public engagement is important.
 Engagement provides an opportunity for local governments, interest holders and the public to learn more about the treaty and discuss hopes and issues for the treaty and its implementation.

 From May to October 2022, K’ómoks, Canada and B.C. engaged with local communities in the region via local government presentations, open houses, community events, and mailed materials.